alecsandrei/eurostat_downloader/README.md

 # How to install the plugin

-Navigate [here](https://github.com/alecsandrei/eurostat_downloader/releases) and download the zip file associated with the latest release.
+Navigate [here](https://github.com/alecsandrei/eurostat_downloader/releases) and download the zip file associated with the latest release (eurostat_downloader.zip).
 After that, in QGIS, go to Plugins -> Manage and Install Plugins -> Install from zip and select the downloaded zip file.

 # How to use the plugin